Skip to content

 At the band's core, four figures carry the public identity:

 - Killa, real name Kendel Laurent.
 Founder.
 Keyboardist.
 Producer.
 Musical architect.
 He is the voice of strategy in the functional sense — the one who thinks the band as an exportable system, not just a spontaneous energy. - Benji, alias Khalibu.
 Lead vocalist.
 The voice that holds the front of the stage, leads the choruses, talks to the crowd. - Tazzy.
 Vocalist.
 A complementary voice in the setup, who takes over when Benji shifts. - Sweet Ticky.
-Vocalist, but also internal historian of the band — the one who keeps the dates, the anecdotes, the origins of the tracks.
+Vocalist, but also internal historian of the band — the one who keeps the dates, the anecdotes, the origins of the singles.
 Later, he will become cultural ambassador appointed by the government of Dominica for Bouyon.

 Several other musicians appear in the credits — Kenan, Kurt on bass, Joffrey on drums, Froggy also on drums (formerly of Roy Rhythms), Nigel "Piping" on keyboard programming, Nico (Miss Aveni), Juan, Mario Pass, Savian, Tasha / Stasha, Shirley on guitar.
 This XL lineup is itself a rupture.
 WCK had a five-musician core.
-Triple Kay arrives with ten members or more, and that is consistent with its mission: holding a carnival stage for hours, with enough vocal relief that no one drops by the third track.
+Triple Kay arrives with ten members or more, and that is consistent with its mission: holding a carnival stage for hours, with enough vocal relief that no one drops by the third title.

 Triple Kay is publicly active from 2000.
-Several tracks rotate through the decade: Big Ting, All Out, Sewo, Bubblin.
+Several singles rotate through the decade: Big Ting, All Out, Sewo, Bubblin.
 Precise month-level dates are not always retrievable, so these titles attach to the decade without being dated to exact release.

 WCK = studio laboratory (chap II "kitchen").
 Triple Kay = stage machine.
 Not the same mission.
 Not the same relationship to the audience.
 Not the same relationship to time.
-WCK worked on tracks that had to hold up to listening.
+WCK worked on titles that had to hold up to listening.
 Triple Kay works on a repertoire that has to hold up to the truck — across ten kilometers of parade, in a crowd that sings before it thinks.

 III — The arena